-- 3.5.11 The track design resulted from the optimisation of the following criteria: - Track length is kept to a minimum and utilises existing access tracks where possible to reduce environmental impact, construction time and material quantities (imported stone); - New track gradients are to be kept to less than 8 percent (1 in 12.5) and radius curves to 50m where practicable to accommodate the requirements of delivery vehicles and also to allow construction plant to move safely around the Site; - Track layout is designed to reflect contours and avoid cross slopes and deep cut and fill into existing terrain where possible; and - Tracks are routed to avoid sensitive ecological, archaeological and hydrological features, where possible.
+- 3.5.11 The track design resulted from the optimisation of the following criteria: - track length is kept to a minimum and utilises existing access tracks where possible to reduce environmental impact, construction time and material quantities (imported stone); - new track gradients are to be kept to less than 8 percent (1 in 12.5) and radius curves to 50m where practicable to accommodate the requirements of delivery vehicles and also to allow construction plant to move safely around the Site; - track layout is designed to reflect contours and avoid cross slopes and deep cut and fill into existing terrain where possible; and - tracks are routed to avoid sensitive ecological, archaeological and hydrological features, where possible.

 3.6 Details for Post-Construction Restoration/Reinstatement of Temporary Working Construction Areas Not Required During the Operation of the Development temporary working construction areas will be returned to soft landscape elements to maximise biodiversity and appropriate to the overall land use as an area of upland grazing.
 These objectives are compatible with the Outline Landscape and Ecology Management Plan (LEMP) and should be considered in conjunction with this document.
-The LEMP will be produced for Final ES submission.
+The LEMP will be secured via a suitably worded condition.